ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/database-and-collection.md

 By default, it returns a [`BSONCollection`](../../api/index.html#reactivemongo.api.collections.bson.BSONCollection), which implements the basic `Collection` trait.

-The `Collection` trait itself is almost empty, and is not meant to be used as is.
-The collection operations are implemented by [`GenericCollection`](../../api/index.html#reactivemongo.api.collections.GenericCollection).
+The `Collection` trait itself is almost empty, and is not meant to be used as is, as the operations are implemented by [`GenericCollection`](../../api/index.html#reactivemongo.api.collections.GenericCollection).

 **Go further:**

-If looking at the signature of the [`DB.collection`](../../api/index.html#reactivemongo.api.DefaultDB@collection[C%3C:reactivemongo.api.Collection](name:String,failoverStrategy:reactivemongo.api.FailoverStrategy)(implicitproducer:reactivemongo.api.CollectionProducer[C]):C) function, it can be seen that it uses a [`CollectionProducer`](../../api/index.html#reactivemongo.api.CollectionProducer) (resolved from the [implicit scope](http://docs.scala-lang.org/tutorials/FAQ/finding-implicits.html).
+If looking at the signature of the [`DefaultDB.collection`](../../api/index.html#reactivemongo.api.DefaultDB@collection[C%3C:reactivemongo.api.Collection](name:String,failoverStrategy:reactivemongo.api.FailoverStrategy)(implicitproducer:reactivemongo.api.CollectionProducer[C]):C) function, it can be seen that it uses a [`CollectionProducer`](../../api/index.html#reactivemongo.api.CollectionProducer) (resolved from the [implicit scope](http://docs.scala-lang.org/tutorials/FAQ/finding-implicits.html).
 This producer is required to create the collection references.

 By default the BSON producer is used, so there is nothing more to do.

-It is this mechanism which makes ReactiveMongo can support other kinds of serialization, such as the [JSON support](../json/overview.html).
+This mechanism makes ReactiveMongo can support other kinds of serialization, such as the [JSON support](../json/overview.html).

 ### Operations